weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 ## Pagination with `offset`

-To return sets of results, "pages", use `offset` and `limit` together to iterate over the query response.
+To return sets of results, "pages", use `offset` and `limit` together to specify a sub-set of the query response.

 For example, to list the first ten results, set `limit: 10` and `offset: 0`.
 To display the next ten results, set `offset: 10`.
 To continue iterating over the results, increase the offset again.
 For more details, see [performance considerations](./additional-operators.md#performance-considerations)